 If the scenario sounds familiar, here are some practical steps:

-- Keep records: Texts, emails, or letters that show the promise.
-Consider if there are any witnesses who have heard the promise made, or can speak to the future plans of the farm.
+- Keep records: Texts, emails, or letters that show the promise all count.
+Consider if there are any witnesses who have heard the promise made, or can speak about the promisor's future plans for the farm.
 Independent witnesses typically carry more weight than family members with a vested interest.

 - Note your detriment and sacrifices: For example, missed opportunities, unpaid work, improvements you have made to the land or home.

 - Get legal advice early: the longer you leave it to take action after you know the promise has been broken, the more likely the opponent will argue that your claim should not be dealt with due to delay.
-If a sale of the farm or farmland which has been promised to you is imminent, you should take steps quickly to address that.
+If a sale of the farm or farmland, which has been promised to you, is imminent, you should address it as quickly as possible.

 Our expertise